groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cgm-to-bmp.md

         - icon: "far fa-file-CGM"
           title: " About CGM File Format"
           content: |
-            Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging of vector graphics (2D), raster graphics, and text.
-CGM uses object-oriented approach and many function provisions for image production.
+            Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging vector graphics (2D), raster graphics, and text.
+CGM uses an object-oriented approach and many function provisions for image production.
 CGM uses these object-oriented characteristics for remolding graphical elements to render an image.
 A metafile contains necessary information that defines other files.
-In CGM, a text based source file contains all graphical elements that can be later compiled into a binary file.
-Basically CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.
+In CGM, a text-based source file contains all graphical elements that can be later compiled into a binary file.

           link: "https://docs.fileformat.com/page-description-language/cgm/"